-Subsequent to YE 2021
+Subsequent to Q1 2022

-- In May 2021, the Company received gross proceeds of CAD \$0.6 million from a private placement of 1,533,645 units at a subscription price of CAD\$ 0.40 per unit.
-Each unit comprised one common share of the Company and one transferable common share purchase warrant, which will entitle the holder to purchase an additional share of the Company at an exercise price of CAD \$0.60 for a period of 36 months form the closing date. - In August 2021, the Company arranged a \$9 million gold pre-payment facility (the "Facility") from OCIM.
-Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed, and \$1.35 million will be used for the repayment of a secured debenture.
+• In August 2021, the Company arranged a \$9 million gold pre-payment facility (the "Facility") from OCIM.
+Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed, and \$1.35 million was used for the repayment of a secured debenture.
 The term of the Facility is for 18 months and will be paid in gold bullion.
 Once 50% of the gold bullion is repaid to OCIM, the Company has the option to drawdown, an additional \$3 million, which will be payable in gold bullion over an additional 18 months.

-Management Discussion & Analysis For the Years Ended April 30, 2021, and 2020
+Management Discussion & Analysis For the Three Months Ended July 31, 2021, and 2020